-Recent psychology studies show then when people are uncertain, they look to others for clues for what to do.
+Recent psychology studies show then when people are uncertain, they look to others for clues on what to do.
 Social proof is an exceptionally powerful way to influence behaviour.

-Read more about the science behind social proof here https://blog.kissmetrics.com/social-proof-factors-2/ and here https://blog.bufferapp.com/the-ultimate-guide-to-social-proof.
+Read more about the science behind social proof here https://blog.bufferapp.com/the-ultimate-guide-to-social-proof.

 In a nutshell, people look for social validation that their action is “right.”
-People believe what other people say about a person, product or service far more than when the person speaks about it themselves.
-If the person making comment about a product or service is just like them, it is even more believable.
+People believe what other people say about a person, product or service far more than when they speak about it themselves.
+If the person commenting on a product or service is just like them, it is even more believable.

 Why Don’t Businesses Gather Testimonials from Clients?